hr1shabh/blogs_ROR_server/README.md

 # README

 Completed all features till level 3.
 Also included every feature from level 5 except Revision history (Reading time can be calculated on frontend side).
-Figuring out level 4 for now.
-(Added features: Posts (drafts and published), Lists, Bookmarks)
+(Added features: Posts (drafts and published), Lists, Bookmarks) For Level 4: Added the payment gateway using stripe.
+User can pay for subscription by going to 'http://127.0.0.1:3000/checkout'.
+There will be a button there that will lead to stripe page.
 For testing code using Postman:

 * Users